-Not only will an Upsie Galaxy A extended warranty
+Not only will an Upsie Galaxy A subscription warranty

 cover repairs, it will also help people find qualified repair services.
 Upsie customers can call live reps 24-7 and choose between certified local or postage-paid mail with 2-day shipping.
 Covered repairs include damage from water spills, screen cracks, power or battery failures, and much more